SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 Positive
 : Note: a blue icon next to your newly created Atom means that it has an Online Status

-#### 🎉 Viola!
+#### 🎉 Voila!
 Now you have your Solace and Boomi environments setup

 ## Check out your Event-Driven Architecture
 Duration: 0:02:00